 Since 1968 we have been the official a cappella subset of the Cornell University Glee Club.

 In addition to two large concerts during the school year, the Hangs frequently perform on campus, in the surrounding areas, and even internationally.
-Recent international tours include Spain (2013) and the United Kingdom (2011).
+Recent international tours include Hong Kong (2017) and Spain (2019).
 The Hangovers are often called upon to sing at student functions, weddings, charity concerts, greek events, corporate meetings, and even marriage proposals!

 The Hangs sing quite a wide variety of musical styles including jazz, pop, traditional choral, as well as several original compositions and parodies.
 All of their arrangements are created by current members and alumni of the group, and the group is entirely student run.